-1. Member States shall ensure that logs are kept for at least the following processing operations in automated processing systems: collection, alteration, consultation, disclosure including transfers, combination or erasure.
-The logs of consultation and disclosure shall make it possible to establish the justification, date and time of such operations and as far as possible the identification of the person who consulted or disclosed personal data, and the identity of the recipients of such data.

-- 2. The logs shall be used solely for verification of the lawfulness of the data processing, self-monitoring, ensuring data integrity and data security, and for criminal proceedings. - 2a.
-The controller and the processor shall make the logs available, on request, to the supervisory authority.
+- 1. Unless it proves to be impossible or involves disproportionate effort, Member States shall ensure that (...) logs are kept of at least the following processing operations in automated processing systems: collection, alteration, consultation, disclosure, combination or erasure.
+The logs of consultation and disclosure shall show (...) the reason, the date and the time of such operations and, as far as possible, the identification of the person who consulted or disclosed personal data. - 2.
+The logs shall be used (...) for (...) verification of the lawfulness of the data processing, self-monitoring and for ensuring data integrity and data security.